 We wonder how to get by or how we’ll pay the bills.
 And we strive to have money in the bank, a secure job, and a sturdy home, all paid for.
 All good and necessary things, to be sure.

 But security, I’ve come to realize, is really only a shaky illusion.
 Natural disasters wipe homes away all the time.
 People show up for work, only to be let go.
 And money, well it often has a way of vanishing into thin air, doesn’t it?

 The only lasting security I’ve found is resting in the Lord’s care, knowing that he will care for us, come what may.

-Don’t seek what you will eat or what you will drink; neither be anxious.
-For the nations of the world seek after all of these things, but your Father knows that you need these things.
-But seek God’s Kingdom, and all these things will be added to you. — Luke 12:29-31
+“And do not seek what you are to eat and what you are to drink, nor be worried.
+For all the nations of the world seek after these things, and your Father knows that you need them.
+Instead, seek his kingdom, and these things will be added to you.” — Luke 12:29-31 (ESV)